Best Free Sledding Hill Near Big Bear Lake (Abandoned Ski Resort)

 Follow Green Valley Lake Blvd/Rd up for 10 mins/4 miles until you reach the small downtown of Green Valley Lake.
 The ski resort is located at 33299 Angeles Drive.
-Go to this address, and drop off the kids and equipment here.
-There's no parking here, so then drive back to the small downtown, find parking there, and walk back up to where you dropped off the kids and equipment at.
+Drop off the kids and equipment at that address.
+There's no parking at that address, so drive back to the small downtown (just a couple hundred feet away), find parking where the shops and children's playground is, and then walk back up to where you dropped off the kids and equipment at.

 Overall, sledding at this abandoned ski resort was a delight.
 It's my fondest memory of our trip to Big Bear and something I would definitely love to do again.
 I also want to come back in the summer for a hike and a dip in the lake!

 Warning: This article is for informational purposes only.
 Visit the abandoned ski resort at your own risk.
 The land is not maintained.
 Please be careful.